-Financial services segment revenue increased for the three months ended September 28, 2019, from a 24% increase in home loan sales compared to the prior year period, additional interest income on commercial loans outstanding and more insurance policies in force in the current year compared to the prior year.
-The overall increase is partially offset by lower interest income earned on the securitized loan portfolios that continue to amortize.
+Financial services segment revenue increased for the three and nine months ended December 28, 2019, from greater unrealized gains on investments in the insurance subsidiary's portfolio, an increase in home loan sales compared to the prior year period, additional interest income on commercial loans outstanding and more insurance policies in force in the current year compared to the prior year.
+The overall increase is partially offset by lower interest income earned on the acquired loan portfolios that continue to amortize.